 The Company has established target asset portfolios for each major insurance product, which represent the investment strategies intended to profitably fund its liabilities within acceptable risk parameters.
 These strategies include objectives for effective duration, yield curve sensitivity and convexity, liquidity, asset sector concentration and credit quality.
-The Company's liquidity position (cash and cash equivalents and short-term investments) was \$475.3 million and \$255.0 million at March 31, 2006 and December 31, 2005, respectively.
-Approximately \$100 million of the cash and cash equivalents at March 31, 2006 was used to repay the maturity of Senior Notes in April 2006.
+The Company's liquidity position (cash and cash equivalents and short-term investments) was \$293.9 million and \$255.0 million at September 30, 2006 and December 31, 2005, respectively.
 Liquidity needs are determined from valuation analyses conducted by operational units and are driven by product portfolios.
-Annual evaluations of demand liabilities and short-term liquid assets are designed to adjust specific portfolios, as well as their durations and maturities, in response to anticipated liquidity needs.
+Periodic evaluations of demand liabilities and short-term liquid assets are designed to adjust specific portfolios, as well as their durations and maturities, in response to anticipated liquidity needs.

 The Company occasionally enters into sales of investment securities under agreements to repurchase the same securities to help manage its short-term liquidity requirements.
-These transactions are reported as collateralized financings and the repurchase obligation is a component of other liabilities.
-There were \$108.4 million of these agreements outstanding at March 31, 2006 and there were no agreements outstanding at December 31, 2005.
+These transactions are reported as securitized lending obligations within other liabilities.
+There were \$88.6 million of these agreements outstanding at September 30, 2006 and there were no agreements outstanding at December 31, 2005.